What Is Rotator Cuff Tendinopathy?

 Each of your shoulders is made up by a group of muscles and tendons called a rotator cuff.
 This keeps your upper arm inside your shoulder socket.
 It also gives you the strength and motion to rotate and lift your arms.

 The wear and tear on shoulders from repeated overhead activities can lead to recurrent injury and rotator cuff problems.
 This includes common activities like weightlifting, swimming, tennis, golf, and many physical jobs.
-While historically this was called tendinitis, that term is now being reserved for more acute, inflammatory shoulder pain.
-Tendinopathy refers to the degenerative pain that results from wear and tear.
+While historically this was called tendinitis, that term is now used for more sharp, inflammatory shoulder pain.

 People older than age 40 are most likely to have rotator cuff problems, in general.
 Genes may also play a part.
 If someone else in your family has shoulder issues, then you may be prone to get them, too.